cryptostorage/cryptostorage.com/README.md

 # Contribute
 All contributions to make this project better are welcome.

-Supported tokens need to meet criteria which generally indicates active development and use.
+Supported tokens need to meet criteria which generally indicate active development and use.

 The domain cryptostorage.com will retain ownership of donation addresses for supported coins.